 The busiest gateway to the most-visited national park in the country, Gatlinburg, Tennessee claims a long history stretching back thousands of years, though the community itself is “only” a bit more than two centuries old.
 Here’s a snapshot overview of that backstory, which has encompassed quite a few distinct chapters: from early Euro-American settlement to the logging boom to the creation of Great Smoky Mountains National Park.

 If you have any further questions about renting a cabin in this historic town, feel free to let us know how we can help.

 Deep Indigenous Roots

-American Indian peoples have inhabited the Gatlinburg area—nooked into the northern flanks of the Great Smokies in the valley of the West Prong of the Little Pigeon River—since time immemorial.
+American Indian people inhabited the Gatlinburg area—nooked into the northern flanks of the Great Smokies in the valley of the West Prong of the Little Pigeon River—since the distant past.
 A major indigenous trace used (among others) by the Cherokee passed through the area and crested the Great Smoky Mountain divide at Indian Gap, connecting with the Oconaluftee drainage on the other side.

 The first permanent white settlers in what became Gatlinburg were Martha Jane Huskey Ogle and some of her family in about 1807.
 Martha was the widow of William Ogle, who’d scouted out a spot here—at the confluence of the Little Pigeon and Baskins Creek, specifically—as a place to settle and felled logs for a home but who died before being able to move there.
 The timber he cut, though, was used by the Ogles to build their cabin, and—quite remarkably—the structure still stands: You can find it at the Gatlinburg Welcome Center.